eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 For example, suppose I love Alice, I think Bob is okay, and I hate Clark.
 While I technically have three-tiered preferences here, I might decide that Clark is so "unacceptable" that Alice and Bob are both "acceptable" to me.
 Sure, if it was a runoff between Alice and Bob, I would vote for Alice.
 But given this is a race between all three, I might decide to just express my preferences more simply as "please, Alice or Bob, just not Clark".
 If expressed in this way, my preferences have become dichotomous.

 However, we won't dwell too much more on this.
-Regardless of if you think Dichotomous preferences are realistic or not, it turns out that they are our fundamental ticket out of all the messiness of voting.
+Regardless of whether you think dichotomous preferences are realistic, it turns out that they are our fundamental ticket out of all the messiness of voting.

 The question is: in this three candidate race, can we extend May's theorem to find a unique voting system to decide the winner(s) that satisfy basic fairness criteria?
 If we restrict ourselves to dichotomous preferences, the answer is yes!